 Perhaps the series in trying to continue juxtaposing our two protagonists was trying to show Feng Xiaoqin working hard at becoming financially independent while showing Gu Qingyu working hard at building a relationship.
 I'm just not sure it worked that well because Feng Xiaoqin's story, and perhaps even Feng Xiaoqin herself, wasn't compelling enough in the middle of the series.

 Parts of the final few episodes for LLQR also felt a little rushed.
-Some scenes like Feng Xiaoqin and Grandma Gu’s scene in the hospital felt weird because we never get the sense that their relationship had become so close that Feng Xiaoqin would feel comfortable enough to ask a pretty sensitive question about the greviences in extended family.
+Some scenes like Feng Xiaoqin and Grandma Gu’s scene in the hospital felt weird because we never get the sense that their relationship had become so close that Feng Xiaoqin would feel comfortable enough to ask a pretty sensitive question about the grievances in the extended family.
 It also felt strange that Grandma Gu would feel comfortable enough to tell her the reasons for some of the underlying tensions in the Gu extended family.

 CONCLUSION